-All aerial demonstrations, including flyovers, jump team demonstrations, and participation in civilian air shows and military open houses will cease as of April 1, 2013.
+All aerial demonstrations, including flyovers, jump team demonstrations, and participation in civilian air shows and military open houses were to cease as of April 1, 2013, consistent with previous direction.
 Flyovers in support of military funerals will be given special consideration.
 To ensure consistency across the Department all exceptions and waivers for demonstration flying will require the concurrence of the Office of the Assistant to the Secretary of Defense for Public Affairs before approval.

-Support to Non-DoD Organizations
+Support to Non-DoD Organizations and Special Events